metaswang/bao/README.md

 # How it works
 ![RAG Diagram](rag-framework.png)
+1. In the pipeline, a input question will be routed to the proper branch, greeting-like or query & answer(QA).
+2. When comes to QA, the LLM will do query analysis: extracted attributes as filters and the question will be optimised and rewriten for better vector retrieving in the vector DB.
+3. The filter conditions and optimised question will be passed to the retriever chain and get some top-k candidates for reranking.
+4. The reranking chain will call cohere API to do the reranking and return the top-n result to LLM for summarisation
+5. The LLM will do the summarisation based on the reraking output and provide the answer and attach the sources to the user.
 # Install & Run
 Before running below cmd, make sure you have figured out the settings in settings.yaml based on your real scenarios.